crowdlingo/course/src/speaking/being-alone.md

 ## Vocabulary

 <vocab-list>
+- sleeping
+  - lying with head on paws as if sleeping
+- probably
+  - with considerable certainty
+- together
+  - mentally and emotionally stable
+- interruption
+  - an act of delaying or interrupting the continuity
+- spending
+  - the act of spending or disbursing money
 - computer
   - a machine for performing calculations automatically
 - business
   - a commercial or industrial enterprise and the people who constitute it
-- interruption
-  - an act of delaying or interrupting the continuity
-- especially
-  - to a distinctly greater extent or degree than is common
-- together
-  - mentally and emotionally stable

 <!-- blank -->